bloombloombloom/Bloom/README.md

 sudo nano /usr/lib/x86_64-linux-gnu/qt-default/qtchooser/default.conf
 ```

+NOTE: When building Bloom in release mode, the binary will load Qt plugins from `[BIN_PATH]/plugins` - these plugins are
+from Qt 6.2.4, but they may not work with later versions of Qt.
+If you're using a more recent version than 6.2.4, it
+would be best to rename/delete that `plugins` directory, so Bloom falls back to system plugins.

 #### Notes on compiling:

 - If CMake fails to find the Qt packages, you may need to tell it where to look: